ZBC TV: Other TV stations

 In 2004, ZBC announced a new TV channel called National Television or NTV, a brainchild of the then information minister, Jonathan Moyo and was said that it will be broadcasting from Montrose Studios in Bulawayo.
 The launch of the station was delayed despite the fact that the transmitter was already installed.
 In 2005, Minister Moyo was fired and the project collapsed.
 In 2015 when he was reappointed as the information minister, Moyo promised to revive the NTV project but that never happened.

 On 1 May 2010, ZBC reported the successful launch of another TV channel called Channel 2.
 The TV channel transmitted on 199.5 MHz within an 80 km (50 mile) radius of Harare.
 The station was later closed in 2015.

 On 20 November 2020, The Broadcasting Authority of Zimbabwe (BAZ) granted free to air commercial television licences to 6 (out of the 14 applicants) private players to broadcast nationally, breaking the 60 year long ZBC TV monopoly.
 These include the Bulawayo-based FairTalk Communications, trading as Ke Yona TV which owns Bulawayo's Skyz Metro FM and Victoria Falls' Breeze FM.
 The state owned ZimPapers Limited, trading as ZTN (ZimPapers Television Network), which owns several radio stations and print media in the country was also granted.
 Other players include Rusununguko Media (Pvt) Ltd trading as NRTV, Jester Media trading as 3K TV, Acacia Media Group trading as Kumba TV and Channel Dzimbahwe trading as Channel D.

 Unsuccessful applicants include ZiFM Stereo's parent company AB Communications trading as Flex TV, Alpha Media Holdings' Heart & Soul Broadcasting Services (Pvt) Ltd trading as HStv, Blackbury Enterprises (Pvt) Ltd trading as Blackbury TV, Conduit Investments (Pvt) Ltd trading as Conduit TV Station, Just in Time TV (Pvt) Ltd trading as JIT TV, Medianet Productions (Pvt) Ltd trading as Sunrise TV and Meditation Investments (Pvt) Ltd trading Zim news Channel.

+On 27 April 2022, ZBC relaunched its second channel, this time named Jive TV.
+The channel was seen as a departure from the monopoly model, but was shifting towards Zanu PF-related licenses.
+There were also plans made by ZBC to launch five more channels.